Loading…

 Director, Center for Biomedical and Health Genomics and INA-CRC, Indonesia Ministry of Health, Indonesia

-Indri Rooslamiati Supriadi, the Director of the National Center for Biomedical and.
-Health Genomics and Indonesia Clinical Research Center (INA-CRC) under Indonesia’s Ministry of Health.
-She leads initiatives to enhance healthcare services through precision medicine and oversees...
+Indri Rooslamiati Supriadi is Director of Indonesia’s National Center for Biomedical and Health Genomics and the Indonesia Clinical Research Center (INA-CRC) under the Ministry of Health.
+She leads national efforts in precision medicine and clinical research, streamlining regulations...
 Read More →

 Wednesday June 18, 2025 1:45pm - 2:45pm EDT

-TBD Walter E. Washington Convention Center 801 Allen Y. Lew Place, NW Washington, DC 20001-3614 USA
+150AB Walter E. Washington Convention Center 801 Allen Y. Lew Place, NW Washington, DC 20001-3614 USA

 09: Regulatory, Forum